FAQ:Recording - How To's

 What is an optimal recording level to aim for?

-Using the Input Volume Slider on Mixer Toolbar to adjust the level, aim for a maximum peak of around –6 dB on Meter Toolbar (or 0.5 if the meter is set to linear scale).
+Using the Recording Volume Slider on Mixer Toolbar to adjust the level, aim for a maximum peak of around –6 dB on the Recording Meter (or 0.5 if the meter is set to linear scale).
 This should ensure that clipping will be avoided.
 The recording will only show a maximum peak of around 0.5 on the default waveform display, but given how the ear hears sound, this is actually much louder than apparent "half volume".

 You can boost the level if necessary after recording and editing by usingor .